Resources & Information.

 They have also released some very useful and clear FAQs on the actual impacts of self ID - beyond the administrative changes.

 If you are a service provider and you are questioned on your choice to provide single-sex spaces then they are a good place to start.
+Likewise, if you are a person who wants to question a service provider on their approach.

-Questions about the implications of self-identification for service providers
+Questions about the implications of self-identification for service providers.

 What does the new law say about how service providers should consider birth certificates as evidence of sex or gender?